Martin Kližan: 2014: Return to form, Australian and French Open third rounds

-2015–16: Top 25 debut, 2 ATP 500 titles
+2015–16: Top 25, two ATP 500 titles

-Kližan played at the 2015 Australian Open as the 32nd seed.
-He retired from his second-round match against João Sousa.
+Kližan played at the 2015 Australian Open as the 32nd seed but retired from his second-round match against João Sousa.

-Kližan won his third ATP doubles title at the Rio Open, partnering Philipp Oswald.
+Kližan won his third ATP doubles title at the 2015 Rio Open, partnering Philipp Oswald.

 He played two singles matches and also the doubles match in a Davis Cup tie against Slovenia, which Slovakia won 5–0.
 Originally, the Slovak nominations were announced without Kližan, but he later changed his decision and decided to partake in the tie.

 In April, Kližan won his third ATP title in Casablanca, defeating Daniel Gimeno Traver in the final.
 In Barcelona, he reached the semifinals, where he lost to eventual champion Kei Nishikori.

 At the 2015 French Open, Kližan defeated Frances Tiafoe in the first round and lost to Gilles Simon in the second round.
-He later received wild card into challenger in Prostějov.
+He later received wildcard for the main draw of the Challenger in Prostějov.
 Kližan defeated fellow Slovak player Norbert Gombos in the first round, but lost in the second round to young Serbian player Laslo Djere.

 In July, Kližan again played Davis Cup for Slovakia and won both his matches.

 He subsequently won his fourth title in Rotterdam, beating Gaël Monfils in the final, coming back from a set down.
 On his way to the title, Kližan saved eight match points (five against Roberto Bautista Agut and three against Nicolas Mahut).

-Kližan seized his second ATP 500 title at the 2016 German Open, defeating Pablo Cuevas in the final in straight sets.
+Kližan lifted his second ATP 500 trophy at the 2016 German Open, defeating Pablo Cuevas in the final in straight sets.